AndrewPaglusch/SIMCOM-SIM7080G-GPS-Tracker/README.md

 1. Turns on the GPS modem.
 2. Waits for a stable GPS lock and gathers the coordinates.
-3. Powers down the GPS modem to conserve energy.
+3. Powers down the GPS modem.
 4. Parses the GPS data into a JSON format with appropriately assigned keys.
 5. Activates the cellular connection.
 6. Prepares the modem for an HTTPS POST request.
 7. Sends the GPS data JSON object to a specified web server.
-8. Shuts down the cellular connection to conserve the modem's battery life.
+8. Shuts down the cellular connection.

 ## Current Assumptions